 Pachymetry is an important part of the refractive surgery workup.

-Wavefront technology is an offshoot of astrophysics and was initially developed to help obtain undistorted telescopic images of the night sky.
+Wavefront technology is an offshoot of astrophysics and initially was developed to help obtain undistorted telescopic images of the night sky.
 The current technology used in refractive surgery examines what happens as light interacts with the optical system of the eye.

 A wavefront represents a locus of points that connects all the rays of light emanating from a point source that have the same temporal phase and optical path length.
 The optical path length specifies the number of times a light wave must oscillate in traveling from one point to another point.
 Light propagation is slower in the refractive media of the eye than in air, so that more oscillations will occur in an optical system, such as an eye, than in air for light to travel the same distance.
 If the optical system of the eye is perfect, a point source of light emanating from the back of the eye will create a locus of points with the same optical path length exiting the pupillary plane in the form of a flat sheet.
 This represents an unaberrated wavefront.
 When the cornea or lens has imperfections, optical aberrations are created, causing the wavefront to exit the eye as curved or bent sheets of light.